Andrea-Guarneri/football-news/readme.md

 git clone https://github.com/your-username/football-news.git

+You can access the page directly via this link: https://football-news-ag.netlify.app

 Open the index.html file in your preferred web browser.

 Explore the different sections of the website, including the latest news, team updates, league tables, and match results.